-Here’s another decision highlighting the importance of understanding the rules concerning an applicant’s request for proof of use from the opponent, and when additional evidence can be filed (mobile.de GmbH v EUIPO; C-418/16 P).
+This decision highlights how important it is to understand the rules concerning an applicant’s request for proof of use from the opponent, and when additional evidence can be filed (mobile.de GmbH v EUIPO; C-418/16 P).

-Germany’s largest on-line vehicle marketplace, mobile.de, owned a EUTM for the word “mobile.de” and the figurative mark shown below in classes 9, 16, 35, 38 and 42.
+Germany’s largest online vehicle marketplace, mobile.de, owned a European Trade Mark (EUTM) for the word “mobile.de” and the figurative mark shown below in classes 9, 16, 35, 38 and 42.

 Rezon was asked to submit evidence to demonstrate genuine use of the earlier national mark.
 The applications for a declaration of invalidity were rejected by the Opposition Division on the ground that the evidence was not adduced.
 However, following an appeal by Rezon, the Board of Appeal took into account additional evidence produced before the appeal board and found that, in each of the contested decisions, Rezon had proved genuine use of the earlier national mark for certain advertising services in Class 35.
 Accordingly, the Board annulled the Cancellation Division’s decisions.

-The German applicant appealed to the GC, which ordered that the two cases be joined and dismissed the actions in their entirety.
+The German applicant appealed to the General Court (GC), which ordered that the two cases be joined and dismissed the actions in their entirety.
 In response, Mobile.de lodged an appeal against the GC’s ruling and argued that it had erred in law by holding that the Board of Appeal was entitled to take account of evidence of genuine use produced for the first time before it.

-However, the CJEU ruled in favour of Rezon, in the following terms:
+However, the Court of Justice of the European Union (CJEU) ruled in favour of Rezon, in the following terms:

 It followed that the GC had not erred in law by finding that the Board of Appeal was entitled, when examining an appeal directed against a decision of a Cancellation Division, to take into account additional evidence of genuine use of the earlier mark concerned not produced within the time limits set by that division.

-The CJEU also recalled that taking facts or evidence into account which had been produced out of time was particularly likely to be justified where that the material was, on the face of it, likely to be relevant to the outcome of the application for a declaration of invalidity brought before the EUIPO and, secondly, that the stage of the proceedings at which that late submission took place and the circumstances surrounding it did not argue against such matters being taken into account.
+The CJEU also recalled that taking facts or evidence into account which had been produced out of time was particularly likely to be justified where that the material was likely to be relevant to the outcome of the application for a declaration of invalidity brought before the EUIPO.
+Secondly, the stage of the proceedings at which that late submission took place and the circumstances surrounding it did not argue against such matters being taken into account.